top of page

 Jason Fitzwater – is a 2001 graduate of the law enforcement academy in Bradenton, Florida.
 Jason began his career with the Manatee County Sheriff’s Office as a patrol deputy, FTO, Homicide Detective, and SWAT team member.
 Jason became a firearms instructor in 2006, and spent twelve years of his career in Florida.
 In 2012, Jason moved back home to Missouri where he worked for the Fredericktown Police Department.
 While at Fredericktown Jason worked as a patrol officer, FTO, Detective, Patrol Sergeant, and formed the agency's SWAT team.
 Jason has been an adjunct instructor at Mineral Area College since 2013 specializing in patrol tactics, and firearms.
 In 2018, Jason started his own company and has traveled all over North America training thousands of law enforcement officers in counter ambush, firearms, and active shooter courses.
 Jason retired as a Chief of Police in 2020.

-Mineral Area College Law Enforcement Academy transitioned into 2023 with big changes.
+Mineral Area College Law Enforcement Academy is transitioning into 2025 with big changes.

 Staffing Changes

-Our staff at MACLEA looks a little different today than it did a year ago.
-In 2022, we lost two members of the MACLEA team that had devoted a combined 35 years of service to our training facility, Giovanni Carollo and Dr. Rich Flotron.
+Our staff at MACLEA looks a little different today than it did in 2022.
+We lost two members of the MACLEA team that had devoted a combined 35 years of service to our training facility, Giovanni Carollo and Dr. Rich Flotron.

 Lieutenant Giovanni Carollo retired in June 2022 after serving Mineral Area College Law Enforcement Academy for 15 years.
-Before coming to MACLEA, Gio served four years in the U.S. Marines, followed by 24 years as a law enforcement officer.
+Before coming to MACLEA, Gio served four years in the U.S. Marines and 24 years as a law enforcement officer.
 It’s safe to say he has earned his retirement, and we wish him all the best!

-To start 2023, we were fortunate to hire three new staff members who are tremendous assets to our program: Jim Weber, Jason Fitzwater, and Zak Jackson.
-You can read more about our new instructors here.
+We were fortunate to hire Steven Capps, a new staff member who is a tremendous asset to our program.
+You can read more about him and our instructors here.

 CLEE Courses